backdrop-contrib/i18n/README.txt

 ==========

 ********************************************************************
-  This is i18n module, version 4.6, and works with Drupal 4.6.x
+  This is i18n module, version cvs, and works -kind of- with Drupal 4.7.x
 ********************************************************************
 WARNING: It is not 100% backwards compatible with the old i18n module [4.5.x]
+WARNING: Module is being updated for Drupal 4.7 so it is *unstable*
 WARNING: DO READ THE INSTALL FILE
 ********************************************************************